 Figure 3.3 shows what kind of ‘pan-Mediterranean’ picture can be built up using these data sources.
 In this map, the automatically derived SES produced using CLC data have been overlain onto the GlobCover 2005 mapping.
 To test the reliability of the mapping, the point location data for wetlands derived from the RAMSAR database have been added for a 10km coastal stip.
 These independent data suggest show that in general there is good correspondence between the Ramsar designated wetlands and the core areas those identified by both GlobCover and CLC.
 Moreover, it is also clear that wetlands outside the Ramsar network can also be detected, so that a better picture of the extent of the overall resource can be established.
 For example, detailed analysis has shown that in the Nile Delta, the wetland of Lake Menzaleh stands out in the GlobCover imagery although it is not designated to the Ramsar Convention.
 By contract, Lake Burullus is, but its map is not available in the Ramsar database.
 In both cases, it is clear that the satellite imagery can be used to make a ‘quick scan’ of the large areas and create a framework in which more detailed and targeted monitoring might be established.

-More detailed views of the SES using the same data are provided in Figures 3.4-3.7.
+More detailed views of the SES using the same data are provided in Figure 3.4-Figure 3.7.

 Figure 3.3; Pan-Meterranean mapping of coastal wetland socio-ecological systems